AlfrescoPremierServices/aps-db-queries/README.md

  - Compile and build application

 ### Compiling and building the executable jar file

+**Note** : There is a compiled executable jar available in the target folder in case you just want to use that one.

 Compile and build the application using Maven
 ```sh
 $ cd aps-db-queries